captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 Did you tell her?
 ---
 ## ARTHUR:
-No.Oliver looks relived.
+No.
 ---
 ## OLIVER:
 Thank you.
 ---
 ## ARTHUR:
-It didn’t seem necessary.Beat.
+It didn’t seem necessary.
 ---
 ## OLIVER:
 I should thank you in general.